-D.05.1 Action The company has systems in place to ensure its operations identify and assess their adverse impacts on land use and access to land by affected communities, and to design and implement strategies and plans to minimise and mitigate these adverse impacts. • ILO C169 Can your company demonstrate at the corporate level that it: a.
-Has systems in place to ensure its operations identify and assess their adverse impacts on land use and access to land by affected communities? b.
-Has systems in place to ensure its operations develop strategies and plans to minimise and mitigate these adverse impacts? c.
+The company has systems in place to ensure its operations identify, assess, avoid, and mitigate their adverse impacts on land use and access to land by affected communities.

+• ILO C169

+- a.
+Has systems in place to ensure its operations identify and assess their adverse impacts on land use and access to land by affected communities? - b.
+Has systems in place to ensure its operations develop strategies and plans to minimise and mitigate these adverse impacts? - c.
 Systematically tracks the implementation of these strategies and plans?